Connectivity Maintenance for Multi-Robot Systems Under Motion and Sensing Uncertainties Using Distributed ADMM-based Trajectory Planning: Conclusions

-After the optimization step, the robot proceeds to the communication step where each robot $i$ shares the optimized trajectories $\check{U}^{(i,k+1)}_{\mathcal{V}^{(i,k)}}$ that it obtained from Equation (\ref{eqn:admm-opt}).
+After the optimization step, the robot proceeds to the communication step where each robot $i$ shares the optimized trajectories $\check{U}^{(i,k+1)}_{\mathcal{V}^{(i,k)}}$ obtained using~(\ref{eqn:admm-opt}).
 In this step, each robot receives the optimized trajectories from all other robots in the system, potentially via multi-hop communication.
-Later in Section \ref{subsec:online-planning}, we account for a delay due to the communication step while evaluating our planner under time constraints.
-Note that our planner is distributed since each robot optimizes with respect to a subset of trajectories.
-However, it is not decentralized since each robot shares information with all other robots instead of only its neighbors.
+Note that our planner is distributed since each robot optimizes with respect to a subset of trajectories, as opposed to trajectories from all robots in the system.
+However, the communication architecture is centralized since each robot shares information with all other robots in the system.
+Thus, the communication load does not scale well with the number of robots and could lead to delays during execution.
+Later in Section~\ref{subsec:online-planning} we account for a communication delay while evaluating our planner under real-time constraints.

 Once the communication step is complete, each robot $i$ receives the optimized trajectories from all other robots.
 Note that the trajectory for each robot has been optimized $\eta$ times across the system.
-For example, in Table \ref{tab:optimization-subset} at ADMM iteration $k=3$, the trajectory for robot $4$ was optimized by robots $1, 3$ and $4$, i.e., $\eta = 3$ times.
-Thus, based on the consensus update step in \cite{Boyd2010}, the robot calculates an average optimized trajectory for each robot $j$ as follows:
+For example, in Table~\ref{tab:optimization-subset} at ADMM iteration $k=3$, the trajectory for robot $4$ was optimized by robots $1, 3$ and $4$, i.e., $\eta = 3$ times.
+Thus, based on the consensus update step in~\cite{Boyd2010}, the robot calculates an average optimized trajectory for each robot $j$ as follows: where $\mathds{1}_{\mathcal{V}^{(l,k)}}[j]$ is an indicator function equal to $1$ if $j \in \mathcal{V}^{(l,k)}$ and equal to $0$ otherwise.
+Note that in~(\ref{eqn:admm-avg}) the robot does not need to keep track of which robot it received the optimized trajectory $\check{U}^{(l,k+1)}_j$ from during the communication step.